 Many English majors enter graduate and professional schools in preparation for such careers as law, business, management, journalism, and public service.
 Other English majors continue their literary studies in graduate school in preparation for teaching and research.
 Selecting an appropriate graduate school according to your interests and career plans requires thought.
-For further information and tips on applying to graduate school, see the Important Things to Consider When Applying to Graduate School page on the Department website.
+For further information and tips on applying to graduate school, see the this Going to Graduate School Guide.

 You will likely need to take both the GRE general and the GRE subject test.
 Each school is different though, so make sure you know what exams are required for each application.
 In some cases, schools do not require the exams at all, though that is a rarity.
 Check the GRE web site (www.gre.org) for information on dates and scheduling.
 In some cases, the exam will not be offered near you.
 You need to be ready to travel to take the exam.
 The general test is very similar to the SAT in that it has a verbal and a math section.
 In addition, the GRE also includes a logic section.
 It is very useful (but costly) to take a preparation course.
 If you cannot take a course, do be sure to buy one of the preparation books and practice ahead of time.
 The subject exam is now only given on the computer, so make sure you are comfortable with that environment.
 The subject test is still paper-based.
 It is very important that you take the exams on time —otherwise your scores will not be sent to the schools to which you are applying, and your application will be void.
 (Because the deadlines vary for different tests, it is important to confirm the deadlines required for both the general and subject tests far in advance at the official website of the GRE.)